-Regarding disease, it’s the healthy animals, not sick ones, that get lured into baited traps.
+The justification trapping is for disease control doesn't really hold.
+It’s the healthy animals, not sick ones, that generally get lured into baited traps.
+Those are the ones, trappers are after anyhow.
+Sickly animals basically lack the luxurious coats.
 Predators help keep rodent populations in check, thereby benefiting agriculture and removing disease vectors.
 According to the United States Centers for Disease Control, the National Academy of Sciences, and the World Health Organization, there is no scientific evidence that trapping controls the spread of disease such as rabies.

 Brian Giddings, fur-bearer coordinator for FWP, wrote, "FWP regulates furbearer trapping seasons for recreational harvest opportunities.
 Montana’s harvest seasons are not based on reducing or controlling disease" (e-mail response to Footloose Montana, March 16, 2009).

 Q: Trapping is recreation, is it not?

 A: It’s difficult to understand why a hobby continues on Montana’s public lands that causes such brutal indiscriminate suffering, such collateral damage, cannot logistically be regulated, is costly to Montana and endangers people and their pets.
 Animals can live for days in pain and terror before a predator gets them, they die from the elements, starvation or dehydration, or a trapper comes along with a club to beat them to death, drown them, shoot or strangle them, stomp on their chests until their lungs collapse, for "predators" and "nongame" even sic their dogs on them, anything goes.
 In order to try and escape, animals tear or chew off their paws once they go numb in the traps.
 Underwater traps, used for mink, otter and beaver, slowly drown the panicking animal.
 Trappers say the number one reason they trap is for fun and at what cost to everything else?

 Q: How about traps just be set farther away from the public or increase setbacks for traps from trails?